ssasy-auth/extension/docs/index.md

 5. `options` - configure the extension settings (e.g. change password, dark mode, etc.)

 To learn more about the extension, check out the [extension documentation](./extension.md).

+## extra: bridge component

+The `bridge` component abstracts the complex logic that enables web applications to communicate with this extension.
+This includes defining the type of messages that can be sent and received, and the logic for sending and receiving messages.

+To learn more about the bridge component, check out the [bridge documentation](../src/bridge/README.md).